 Flooding – this is sure to be found in your basement or along exterior walls.

 You can get multiple opinions and cost estimates from different contractors if you want.
-But, it may lead to your insurance company approving of the least cost option.
+But, it may lead to your insurance company approving the least cost option.
 We have found that the least cost option may not be the best option when it comes to getting work done on our homes.

 In addition, you want to be wary of scammers.
 If a contractor asks for a full payment up-front, chances are they are not certified and do not have the right tools and equipment needed to get the job done efficiently.
 Also, no work should be done until the damage claim is approved and funded.

 When it comes to roof repairs, insurance claims can be either partial or can cover matching issues.
-The loss in the durability and longevity of the roof may make your home or property unsafe to live in.
-Thus, a homeowner’s insurance, if it is covered for roof damage due to weather-related incidents, will cover for the roof repair cost, even if it has had partial damage incurred to it.
+The loss in the durability and longevity of the roof materials may make your home or property unsafe to live in.
+Thus, a homeowner’s insurance, if it is covered for roof damage due to weather-related incidents, will cover the roof repair cost, even if it has had partial damage incurred to it.

 In addition, the insurance company may also cover the roof repair in case of matching issues and material unavailability.
 Here an entire roof replacement may be needed to ensure secondary damage is mitigated.

-Once the repair and restoration process has been completed, your professional storm damage contractor will provide your insurance provider the necessary documents to have the final payments released and settlement of the claim completed and closed out.
+Once the repair and restoration process has been completed, your professional storm damage contractor will provide your insurance provider with the necessary documents to have the final payments released and the settlement of the claim completed and closed out.
 The time taken for this often depends on the severity of the damage and the time taken for repair.